 Collected cores are analyzed for mineral dust to detect droughts; isotopes that indicate temperature changes; black carbon and trace elements to determine whether fires like the ones burning in the Amazon this year are part of the historical record; greenhouse gases to see how their concentrations in the atmosphere have changed over time; pollen to track vegetation changes; and microbes to determine how they have evolved over the last 20,000 years.

 Because of their ice core work, climate scientists around the world now know that climate change could have devastating effects on vulnerable people in the Andes Mountains and the Tibetan Plateau region.
 Their research has shown that glaciers in both parts of the world are melting more rapidly than at any point in the past 6,000 years, which could have serious repercussions for the water supply in parts of Peru, Pakistan, China, India and Nepal.
-Data sets are available on the World Data Center for Paleoclimatology's Ice Core Search Engine
+Data sets are available on the World Data Center for Paleoclimatology's Ice Core Search Engine.

 Byrd Polar's Education and Outreach team created a comprehensive lesson plan designed to provide K-12 students with a simulation of the process that scientists use when analyzing ice cores.

-Ellen Mosley Thompson
+Lonnie Thompson and Ellen Mosley Thompson

-Distinguished University Professor of Geography
+Distinguished University Professor, School of Earth Sciences and Distinguished University Professor of Geography